-The size of character stitches in the Gothic font (selected with (A)) and outline style (selected with (A)) can be switched between large and small.
+The size of decorative stitches and decorative satin stitches (3, 1 selected with (3)) and character stitches in the Gothic font (\triangle selected with (A)) and outline style (\mathbf{A} selected with (\mathbf{A})) can be switched between large and small.
 However, the size of other patterns cannot be changed.
-For details on the stitch patterns whose size can be changed, refer to "Other stitches" (page 138).
+For details on the stitch patterns whose size can be changed, refer to "Other stitches" (page 144).

-Select a stitch.
+Select a stitch. ٦

 Select a pattern whose size can be changed.